Dear Brides readers,

 Below you’ll find outlined our pledge—a list of actionable items to which we will hold ourselves accountable.
 We intend to continually revisit and add to these guidelines.
 We recognize our responsibility as a leader in the weddings space, and we pledge to use the power of our 85+ year legacy to urge the industry to commit to change.

 Below, “diverse” is defined to include representatives of different races, cultures, gender identities, sexual orientations, ages, body types, and abilities.
 BIPOC stands for Black, Indigenous, and people of color.

 - The current Brides editorial staff could be more diverse.
-We commit to diversifying our in-house team and to actively recruit BIPOC voices for our site immediately.
+We commit to diversifying our in-house team and actively recruit BIPOC voices for our site immediately.
 We pledge that by the end of the year, 25 percent of Brides’s regular contributors will be BIPOC.
 To learn more about working with us at Brides, please email firstname.lastname@example.org.

 - Fashion and beauty roundups will always feature at least 50 percent BIPOC imagery and will prioritize diverse models and fashion brands that are size-inclusive.
 In articles featuring multiple sources or experts, as well as celebrity-driven red carpet and event coverage, we will actively strive to include BIPOC voices.

 - Moving forward, all vendor roundups and best-of lists will include 30 percent BIPOC-owned businesses.
 We commit to prioritize including Black-owned businesses in shopping articles.

 - In standalone designer features, we will be transparent in our coverage if a brand does not prominently feature BIPOC models.
 We will also actively reach out to brands and partners and ask them to commit to change.

 - We no longer feature weddings at plantations with histories of slavery inside or outside the U.S., ever refer to anything as “plantation-style,” or attend events on plantations.
 If and when we report on celebrity news associated with a property that has a history as a plantation, we will always disclose this fact to our readers.